Here is a quote from Jeffrey Gitomer:

 Video is the new letter and email.

 Mr. Gitomer is right.
 Cable television is coming on strong.
 Businesses are creating their own networks on YouTube.
 Websites that sell effectively are using video to increase viewership and cement sales.
 We’re becoming more sophisticated viewers and are expecting more.
 We want to be informed and not sold to in the traditional way.

 Video is growing in our business.
-We used to mainly create 30-second comercials and now we are asked to put video on the web, in emails and create YouTube stations for clients that are using technolgy to the fulletst.
+We used to mainly create 30-second commercials and now we are asked to put video on the web, in emails and create YouTube stations for clients that are using technology to the fullest.
 Even radio and newspapers are using video.
 Video is a critical part of your business when you need to show how something works or want to educate a customer.

 Because of this schools are using video more frequently in the classroom and as an online learning source.

 Right now most of the quality you see isn’t that great.
 As time goes by, you’ll see more need for better quality video production.